aws-samples/aws-starter-react-for-github-actions/README.md

 ## License

-This library is licensed under the MIT-0 License.
+This library and the stack file are licensed under the MIT-0 License.
 See the LICENSE file.